-If you are a private employer in the construction and engineering sectors, you are probably aware of the IR35 changes that the Government is implementing from 6th April this year.
+If you are an employer in the private sector in construction and engineering, you are probably aware of the IR35 changes that the Government is implementing from 6th April this year.
 There are lots of rumours and information flying around the industry and we know it may be confusing to understand all of it.
 Because of that, we’ve decided to put together this article to explain the main changes and what they may mean for you.

 What is IR35?